wp-plugins/frontier-post/readme.txt

 = Known Issues =
 * Only English, might add translation capability if plugin will be popular.
 * Only handles single category.
+* Problem with image upload on wp 3.5, works on wp 3.5.1

 == Installation ==